Murata Tsuneyoshi: Biography

+Later life

 In 1890, he was promoted to major general (少将, shōshō) and transferred to the reserve.
 On June 5, 1896, he was created a baron (男爵, danshaku) for his military service in the Boshin War and Satsuma Rebellion.
 Murata's research on firearm design was taken over by his student Arisaka Nariakira.
 Murata remained in reserve throughout the First Sino-Japanese and Russo-Japanese Wars, but did not play an active role.